“So what do you do, really?”

 - Establishing a school: I’m there with notebooks ready.

-- Church planting: I’m standing with my husband ready to help with whatever is needed (this job is worth its own article but I digress and will simply give it a sentence today).
+- Church planting: I’m standing with my husband, ready to help with whatever is needed (this job is worth its own article).

 - If the ministry we run needs to be registered in a country for us to operate, I’m the secretary with all the documents.